huytuph/resume/README.md

-### Resume
+## Resume
-Hello World!!
+### Hello World!!
 My Name is Tu.
 I come from an Automotive background.

 I would like to get into the Tech Industry.
-However, I do not have prefessional experience in this field.
+However, I do not have professional experience in this field.
-Most of my experience comes from online courses & hobbies.
+I am self taught, I learn in my spare time mostly from hobbies & online self paced courses.

 I have decided to be creative & express my resume in the form of a Python program with the intention of showing you what